What is a parenting plan?

-If you and your spouse are going through divorce proceedings and have children, then one of the most important things to do right now is write a Parenting Plan.
+If you and your spouse are going through divorce proceedings and have children, then one of the most important things to do right now is to write a Parenting Plan.
 It is best to hire a lawyer who has the education and experience in writing a parenting plan.
 This plan will lay out how you and your spouse will deal with childcare issues.
 A written-out plan that you both agree on will avoid a lot of potential conflicts further down the road, and it will give your children greater stability and consistency.
 Keep in mind you will need to amend your parenting plan as the child gets older.

 If you have a shared custody agreement, then you need a visitation schedule.
 Figure out which days, weeks, or months the children will spend with each parent.
 Make your agreement with some wiggle room for both of you, to accommodate unexpected developments.